SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Method

 \subsection{Gated Dual Flow Alignment Module and SFNet-Lite}

-\textbf{Motivation.} Original SFNet adopts multi-stage flow-based alignment process, it leads to slower speed than several representative networks like BiSegNet~\cite{bisenet,ICnet}.
-Since the light-weight backbone design is not our main focus, we explore the more compact decoder with only one flow alignment module.
-Decreasing the number of FAM leads to inferior results (shown in experiment part), to make up this gap, motivated by the recent success of gating design in segmentation~\cite{gated-scnn,xiangtl_gff}, we propose a new FAM variant named Gated Dual Flow Alignment Module (GD-FAM) to better align and fuse both high resolution feature and low resolution feature.
+\textbf{Motivation.} {Original SFNet adopts a multi-stage flow-based alignment process, it leads to a slower speed than several representative networks like BiSegNet~\cite{bisenet,ICnet}.
+Since the lightweight backbone design is not our main focus, we explore the \textbf{more compact decoder} with \textbf{only one} flow alignment module.
+Decreasing the number of FAM leads to inferior results (shown in experiment part, see Tab.~\ref{tab:city_ablation_FAM}(d)).
+To make up this gap, motivated by the recent success of gating design in segmentation~\cite{gated-scnn,xiangtl_gff}, we propose a new FAM variant named Gated Dual Flow Alignment Module (GD-FAM) to directly align and fuse both \textit{highest-resolution feature} and \textit{lowest-resolution feature}.
+Since there is only one aligment, which means less operators are involved, we can speed up the inference time.}

 \textbf{Gated Dual Flow Alignment Module.} As FAM, GD-FAM takes two features $\FF_4$ and $\FF_1$ as inputs and directly outputs a refined high resolution feature.
 We up-sample $\FF_{4}$ to the same size as $\FF_{1}$ via a bi-linear interpolation layer.
 Then, we concatenate them together and take the concatenated feature map as input for a subnetwork $conv_{F}$ that contains two convolutional layers with the kernel size of $3\times 3$.
 Such network directly outputs a new flow map $\Delta_{F} \in \RR^{H_{4} \times W_{4} \times 4}$.